Paddywc/product_orders-auth-service/readme.md

 ## Running the Service

-Run the service using `docker-compose up --build`.
-The service will be available at `http://localhost:8083`.
+Run the service using `docker-compose up --build` from [the root directory](../).
+To run this service in isolation, copy the auth service and mysql from the root [docker-compose](../docker-compose.yaml) file and run them separately.
+The service will be available on port 8083.

 ## HTTP Endpoints